7enderhead/antiweb/documentation/source/antiweb.rst

 Getting Started
 ***************

-   Every @ directive in antiweb has to be a comment in order to be accepted by antiweb. :py:class:`However, antiweb will still recognize but not accept directives which aren't comments, so for the examples here I will leave 1 free space between the @ and the directive name but you should NOT do so in your file.`
+   Every @ directive in antiweb has to be a comment in order to be accepted by antiweb.
+However, antiweb will still recognize but not accept directives which aren't comments, so for the examples here :py:class:`I will leave 1 free space between the @ and the directive name` but you should NOT do so in your file.
-   There are different directives for you to design and structure your documentation.

 @ start